European stocks languish near year's low; Glencore halts slide

 LONDON, Sept 29 European shares partially recovered from an early drop on Tuesday, supported after battered miner Glencore halted a slide in its share price, although top indexes lingered near their lows for 2015.

-The pan-European FTSEurofirst 300 index closed down 0.6 percent at 1,336.34 points, having been as much as 1.7 percent lower in early deals.
+The pan-European FTSEurofirst 300 index had dropped 0.3 percent by 1420 GMT on Tuesday, having been down as much as 1.7 percent in early deals.

 The index fell more than 2 percent on Monday, and Tuesday morning's early retreat took it just 0.8 percent away from its low for 2015, set in August.